Alcohol Withdrawal Management

 This stage affects approximately 50% of individuals stopping alcohol.
 Most people remain alert and aware of their surroundings.

-Signs/Symptoms: Anxiety or panic, loss of appetite, tingling sensations, tremors, rapid heart rate, sweating, heachache, nausea, vomiting, and insomnia.
+Signs/Symptoms: Anxiety, loss of appetite, tingling sensations, tremors, rapid heart rate, sweating, headache, nausea, vomiting, and insomnia.

 Alcohol Hallucinosis (12-24 Hours)

-Alcohol hallucinosis involves hallucinations while the person otherwise remains aware.
-The person knows where they are and can often recognize that the hallucinations are not real.
+Alcohol hallucinosis involves hallucinations while the person otherwise remains aware of their surroundings and can often recognize that the hallucinations are not real.

 It affects approximately 2–8% of people and typically resolves within 48 hours with treatment.